nickeblewis/nicklewis.net.7/blog/site-planning.md

 ## switch off editorial mode in N CMS
 Yes this is causing me some trouble and don't need the complexity either, just use published flag instead

+## tim and I
+draw a circle around tims head in sanity to ensure he isn't chopped in half :-(